NishuMehta/Airbnb-Market-Analysis/README.md

 # Airbnb Market Analysis
-This project explores Airbnb listing data to uncover trends in pricing, availability, and location across cities using Python, Tableau, and Excel.
+This project explores Airbnb listing data to uncover trends in pricing, availability, and location across cities using Python, Power BI, and Excel.

 ---